 When adventuring snacking on raw nuts will give you plenty of fuel to conquer the highest peak.
 A word to the wise, hold off on eating salty nuts if you’re hiking the heat and when exerting yourself as they’ll just dehydrate you.

-You can get creative with these nutrient-packed grains: adding them to salads, soups or stirring in some veggies.
-They’re also a great source of carbohydrates and fiber so tuck-in!
+You can get creative with these nutrient-packed grains, adding them to salads, soups or stirring in some veggies.
+They’re also a great source of carbohydrates and fibre!

-Definitely not the most practical thing to carry around when you’re hiking the trail however if you’re starting from a base to store your soy milk then you’re on to a winner.
+Definitely not the most practical thing to carry around when you’re hiking the trail however if you’re starting from a hostel or basecamp then it’s a good option.

 Soy milk is packing 7 grams of protein per cup (240ml) and most are fortified with other essential nutrients like B12.